Skip to main content

 Introduction

-The purpose of this guide is to demonstrate how to configure broadcasts that are used to distribute configuration throughout the estate to meet organizational needs.
+The purpose of this guide is to demonstrate how to configure broadcasts that are used to distribute configuration throughout the estate to meet organisational needs.

 All data is managed and maintained centrally in the Estate Manager.
 To apply configuration changes across the estate, the user will need to broadcast configurations using the Enactor broadcast function.
 The data broadcasting function in Enactor is fundamentally for selecting configuration elements (entities) that require distribution and identifying the target devices that they should be distributed to.
 This targeted distribution of the configured data to distributed systems of Enactor retail applications can be achieved in both manual and automated procedures with administration options to configure and manage them.